-The proposed "fish ladder" planned to be built at the diversion dam for the CCC ditch, just a short ways below Horsefly Creek in Norwood Canyon is being further engineered and reviewed.
-Construction is tentatively scheduled for late fall/low water 2010.
+Engineering of a proposed "fish ladder" planned to be built at the diversion dam for the CCC ditch, just a short ways below Horsefly Creek in Norwood Canyon was completed in 2010 by Flywater Engineering.
+Recently grant funding from CDOW's Fishing is Fun Program for \$117, 600 has been secured.
+This will allow construction tentatively scheduled for late fall/low water 2011.